May 26, 2022

 To help you get an idea about the type of questions asked in the civil judge exams, we have provided a few sample questions that are curated from the previous year's Judiciary Exam Question Papers.

-Q1) In which of the following cases commission under order 26 CPC cannot be issued?
+Q1) In which of the following cases can commission under order 26 CPC not be issued?

 (a) To examine witnesses